gedon76/gedon76/README.md

 Hey, I'm a guy with a stupid nickname and suspended X page for whatever reason.

+I have a [website](https://gedon76.fun)... it's pretty shitty, I know...
+The only thing I don't know is CSS lol

 If you use GNU/Linux, check out [my dotfiles](https://github.com/gedon76/dotfiles/), maybe you'll like them

 <img src="https://raw.githubusercontent.com/gedon76/dotfiles/main/images/screenshot.png" alt="dotfiles" width="600"/>